Exist3/SteamLibraryCompare/README.md

 # SteamLibraryCompare
 An application that allows users to compare their steam library with those on their friends list.
+A user chooses one or more friends and the program will return all games that all friends share with the user.

 # Setup
 Before using the software, you will need to acquire two pieces of information.
 A Steam API key and your Steam ID.